krsoninikhil/store/README.md

 - CMS link: http://localhost:8000/admin (Test superuser: a@b.com:C94A4PkFmUZqSGE)

 ## Requirements:
 - [x] The API to run a promotion should be protected i.e. only a logged-in user should be allowed to access that API.
 Rest, all other APIs are public endpoints
 - [x] All the code should be well-styled with proper namings.
 We pay a lot of attention to code-styling.
-- [] Include unit tests
+- [ ] Include unit tests
 - [x] Use Git for version control, and host the project in a public Github repository.
 Share the Github link with us.
-- [] Use Dependency Injection
+- [ ] Use Dependency Injection
 - [x] Implement CICD using Jenkins/Azure DevOps/CircleCI or any other CICD service
 - [x] Host the service in a Public Cloud (Eg AWS or Azure or similar).
 - [x] Write the instructions on how to build and run the application in the readme file in the repository.

-## Assumptions:
+## Assumptions
    - Promotion means discount on the product price i.e. offer
    - Promotions are run by a store for any of the products it might have
    - A store can have multiple offers for the same product